tobser/misterhouse/web/ia7/include/zm.js.md

 `host:`
 Hostname or IP of the server where zmeventserver instance is reachable.
 Falls back to 'localhost' if omitted.

+`zmdir:`
+directory of your zoneminder installation on the webserver.
+If your zoneminder webinterface is reachable with the ulr "http://zm-server/somedir/" set this value to "somedir"
+Can be omitted no subdirectory is used.

 `port:`
 Port zmeventserver is listening for web socket connections.